Reese's Peanut Butter Cups: History

-In 1923, The H.B.
-Reese Candy Company was established in the basement of Reese's home in Hershey, Pennsylvania.
+The H.B.
+Reese Candy Company was established in 1923 by H. B. Reese in Hershey, Pennsylvania.
 The official product name was "Penny Cups" because they could be purchased for one cent.
 Reese had originally worked at a Hershey dairy farm, and from the start, he used Hershey chocolate in his confections.
-Reese's Peanut Butter Cups were his most popular candy, and Reese eventually discontinued his other lines.
-H. B. Reese died on May 16, 1956, in West Palm Beach, Florida, passing the company to his six sons, Robert, John, Ed, Ralph, Harry, and Charles Richard Reese.
-On July 2, 1963, the Reese brothers merged the H.B.
-Reese Candy Company with the Hershey Chocolate Corporation in a tax-free stock-for-stock merger.
-In 2023 after 60 years of stock splits, the Reese brothers' original 666,316 shares of Hershey common stock represented 16 million Hershey shares valued at over $3.8 billion that paid annual cash dividends of $66.3 million.
-In 1969, only six years after the Reese/Hershey merger, Reese's Peanut Butter Cups became The Hershey Company's top seller.
+Reese's Peanut Butter Cups were his most popular candy, leading Reese to eventually discontinue his other lines.
+Reese died in 1956, passing the company to his six sons, Robert, John, Ed, Ralph, Harry, and Charles Richard Reese.
+On July 2, 1963, the Reese brothers merged the H. B. Reese Candy Company with the Hershey Chocolate Corporation in a tax-free stock-for-stock merger.
+In 1969, Reese's Peanut Butter Cups became the Hershey Company's top seller.

 The H.B.
 Reese Candy Company is maintained as a subsidiary of Hershey because the Reese plant workforce is not unionized, unlike the main Hershey plant.
 In 2012, Reese's was the best-selling candy brand in the United States with sales of $2.603 billion, and was the fourth-best-selling candy brand globally with sales of $2.679 billion—only $76 million (2.8%) of its sales were from outside the United States market.
 Additionally, the H.B.
 Reese Candy Company manufactures the Kit Kat in the United States, which had 2012 U.S. sales of $948 million.